timotibagus/timotibagus/README.md

 - 👋 Hi, I’m @timotibagus
-- 🌱 I’m currently learning about backend(node/golang)
+- 🌱 I’m currently learning about devops
 - 📫 How to reach me timotibagus@outlook.com

 <!---